Lincolnshire Heritage Open Days Is Back in 2021 With a Very Special Festival

 - Guidance will be issued to ensure that events are safe for everyone involved.
 This means that some sites will need to introduce special measures to ensure social distancing, and some may not be able to welcome visitors in the traditional sense.

 We can probably assume though that sites may have to follow the government guidance, which includes limiting the number of people within an enclosed space, setting up one way systems, or, if an outside event, limiting the group and keeping 2ms apart.

-Changes to the Lincolnshire Festival for 2020
+Changes to the Lincolnshire Festival for 2021

 The chair of the Lincolnshire Heritage Open Days Steering Group has provided the following links and info which might be useful to you:

 They are really keen to support tourism sites to reopen again safely.
 Anyone with any questions is welcome to contact them for more information and support, and it's not just aimed at businesses.
 The person to talk to there is Samantha Pover – Samantha@visitlincoln.com

 Visit Britain are presenting a free 1-2-1 digital support platform called Digital Boost: The Covid-19 crisis has presented many challenges for small businesses, particularly in building digital capability.
 The platform will host a community of digital experts who will offer one-to-one digital support to small businesses, free of charge.